honkitng/GemIO/README.md

 * PyQt5 (5.9.2) module - install using "pip3.6 install PyQt5" after installing python3.6

 Notes:
-- Not necessary if running on Windows with the .exe file
+- Not necessary if running on Windows or Linux (currently unavailable for Mac) with the executable files (located in their respective directory).

 ## Usage
 ### Linux